Steph Wood: Queensland Fusion

 Between 2009 and 2014, Wood played for Queensland Fusion in the Australian Netball League.
 In 2014 she was a member of the Fusion team that finished as runners up in the ANL.
 She was also named the 2014 Queensland Fusion MVP.
 While playing for Fusion, Wood was also called up as a replacement player for Queensland Firebirds during the 2012 ANZ Championship season.
 However she never made a senior appearance for Firebirds.

 Australian Institute of Sport

 Between 2010 and 2011, Wood played for the Australian Institute of Sport.
 In 2011 she won the Gweneth Benzie Award for the best player in the program.

 New South Wales Swifts

 In 2014 Wood signed for New South Wales Swifts.
 She subsequently made her ANZ Championship debut with Swifts in a 2015 Round 2 match against Waikato Bay of Plenty Magic.
-During 2015, Wood played for NNSW Waratahs in the Australian Netball League.
+During 2015, Fretwell played for NNSW Waratahs in the Australian Netball League.
 Wood played for Swifts in two successive grand finals in 2015 and 2016.
-However, on both occasions they won to Queensland Firebirds.
+However, on both occasions they lost to Queensland Firebirds.